airavata-courses/MethkupalliVasanth/Assignment-1/README.md

 2. Before you access the microservices from the UI, start the individual microservices first.

+3. After starting the individual microservices, go inside node.js Orchestrator directory and open the index.html page, it has all the links for accessing the individual microservices.

 ### Running the node.js microservice
 1. Go to node-js-service folder and run the following command